WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 teaching: 30
 exercises: 30
 questions:
+- "What is High-Performance Computing?"
-- "What is the difference between a High-Performance Computer and my laptop?"
+- "What is a HPC cluster or Supercomputer?"
+- "How my computer compares with a HPC cluster?"
+- ""
 objectives:
 - "Learn the components of the HPC"
 - "Learn the basic terminology in HPC"